15 Epic Things to do in Cape Tribulation for First-Time Visitors

 The four beaches in Cape Tribulation from south to north are Cow Bay, Thornton Beach, Noah Beach, and Myall Beach.
-Travelling up the coast takes you further away from civilisation, with Cow Bay being more touristic and Myall Beach feeling utterly remote.
-Each has its own unique vibe and landscape to appreciate.
+Traveling up the coast takes you further away from civilization, with Cow Bay being more touristic and Myall Beach feeling utterly remote.
+Each has its unique vibe and landscape to appreciate.

 Sunset and Sunrise on the beach (Free)